MY LAST FORAY WAS A FUN FILLED MEMORABLE ONE

 2020 rolled around, and with it, the coronavirus, but the fest itself was in February at the historic Strand Theatre in Marietta, and we barely eeked into it before the GA shutdown.
 As my last mix and mingle, it was well worth the wait.

-Far bigger than its predecessor in Peachtree City (South GA), there was a real smorgasbord of film buffs, writers, and filmmakers.
-The air was filled with kind of togetherness and camaraderie you just won’t find else.
+Far more extensive than its predecessor in Peachtree City (South GA), there was a real smorgasbord of film buffs, writers, and filmmakers.
+The air was filled with a kind of togetherness and camaraderie you won’t find elsewhere.

-We watched a numerous noteworthy shorts and films, but the most memorable for me was the hauntingly dark and beautiful BLACK LAKE, its focus on child murder, rape, and loss left a haunting impression long after the credits rolled.
+We watched numerous noteworthy shorts and films, but the most memorable for me was the hauntingly dark and beautiful BLACK LAKE; its focus on child murder, rape, and loss left a haunting impression long after the credits rolled.

-In any case, I can’t wait for WIHFF 2021 and maybe, just maybe we will find the world a bit more cleansed and little more, shall we say, appreciative of the connection we share next go-round.
+In any case, I can’t wait for WIHFF 2021, and maybe, just maybe we will find the world a bit more cleansed and a little more, shall we say, appreciative of the connection we share next go-round.